K3YOMI/Wall-of-Flippers/README.md

 ```

 #### Step 3: Systemd daemon
-Create a file in `/etc/systemd/system` and add:
+Create the systemd service in `/etc/systemd/system/wof.service` and add:
 ```
 [Unit]
 Description=WallofFlippers - A simple and easy way to find Flipper Zero Devices and Bluetooth Low Energy Based Attacks